THANK THE VOLUNTEERS

 Nancy Bradley: Mardi Gras Co-Chair, Vendor and Entertainment Coordinator

-Suzannah Cockerille: Mardi Gras Copywriter and Graphic Designer, Website Assistant
+Suzannah Cockerille: Mardi Gras Graphic Designer, Copywriter, and Event MC

 Suzannah is a writer, poet, and freelance copywriter and graphic designer.
-She's lived in New Bern just shy of thirty years.
+She's lived in New Bern for thirty years.
 The things Suzannah loves most about Ghent are the beautiful old houses and that Ghent is filled with friendly neighbors who care about each other—plus, it's a great neighborhood for a laid-back bike ride.

 Terri Philyaw & Mary Traina: Parade Coordinators

 Terri Philyaw and Mary Traina have been living in the Ghent area for two years.
 They report that "living in this area is absolutely the best - charming homes, great neighbors, and the feeling of being home!"